-Pipe Hangers & Clamps & Hardware
+Types of Pipe Hangers & Clamps & Hardware & Pipe Saddles

 In reality, the 40 nominal bore part bears little resemblance to the size and dimensions of the U-bolt.
 The nominal bore of a pipe is actually a measurement of the inside diameter of the pipe.
 Engineers are interested in this because they design a pipe by the amount of fluid/gas it can transport.
 As U-bolts are now being used by a much wider audience to clamp any kind of tubing/round bar, then a more convenient measurement system needs to be used.

 Four elements uniquely define any U-bolt:

-- Material type (for example: bright zinc-plated mild steel)
+- Material type (for example bright zinc-plated mild steel)

-- Thread dimensions (for example: M12 * 50 mm)
+- Thread dimensions (for example M12 * 50 mm)

-- Inside diameter (for example: 50 mm – the distance between the legs)
+- Inside diameter (for example 50 mm – the distance between the legs)

-- Inside height (for example: 120 mm)
+- Inside height (for example 120 mm)

-A pipe clamp is a bolted pipe attachment which clamps around the pipe to connect the pipe to the remainder of a pipe hanger assembly.
+A pipe clamp is a bolted pipe attachment that clamps around the pipe to connect the pipe to the remainder of a pipe hanger assembly.
 In woodwork, a pipe clamp uses clamp heads produced commercially by numerous manufacturers.
 They are available in various diameter sizes, commonly ½”or ¾”, suited to the same diameter piping.
 The pipe is usually threaded on both ends.
 One head is fixed on the pipe by spinning it onto standard pipe threads.

 Pipe clamps serve a similar purpose to bar clamps but are generally less expensive to purchase and have a versatility derived from the ability to use a variety of lengths of pipe to suit one’s needs.
 The same clamp heads might be switched over from a two-foot length of pipe to a twelve-foot length as the project at hand dictates.
 Having threads at both ends of the pipe also allows the use of pipe couplings, joining two lengths of pipe to extend the length of the clamp.
 In piping, a pipe clamp is a bottled attachment that clamps around the pipe.
 The clamps can be manufactured with black or galvanized finishes.